Company Set-up and Administration

 - Advise in German language on the appropriate type of company to choose

-- Individually structured Memorandum & Articles according to the client’s specific needs
+- Individually structured Memorandum and Articles according to the client’s specific needs

-- Representation on the ground in Malta during the incorporation process
+- Representation on the ground in Malta including property related advice

-- Legal and business advisory services in related areas
+- Legal and business advisory services in all company related areas